icinganalysis/icinganalysis.github.io/content/The Icing Problem.md

 30. Coles, Willard, Rollin, Vern G., and Mulholland, Donald R.: Icing-Protection Requirements for Reciprocating-Engine Induction Systems.
 NACA Rep. 982, 1950.
 (Supersedes NACA TN 1993.)
 31. Acker, Loren W.: Natural Icing of an Axial-Flow Turbojet Engine in Flight for a Single Icing Condition.
 NACA RM E8F01a, 1948.
 32. Acker, Loren W.: Preliminary Results of Natural Icing of an Axial-Flow Turbojet Engine.
 NACA RM E8C18, 1948.
 33. Gray, Vernon H., and Bowden, Dean T.: Icing Characteristics and Anti-Icing Heat Requirements for Hollow and Internally Modified Gas-Heated Inlet Guide Vanes.
-NACA RM E50108, 1950.
+NACA-RM-E50I08, 1950. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068630)
 34. Callaghan, Edmund E., and Serafini, John S.: A Method for Rapid Determination of the Icing Limit of a Body in Terms of the Stream Conditions.
 NACA TN 2914, 1953.
 35. Callaghan, Edmund F., and Serafini, John S.: Analytical Investigation of Icing Limit for Diamond-Shaped Airfoil in Transonic and Supersonic Flow.
 NACA TN 2861, 1953.
 36. Coles, Willard D.: Icing Limit and Wet-Surface Temperature Variation for Two Airfoil Shapes under Simulated High-Speed Flight Conditions.
 NACA TN 3396, 1955.